angel4sara/SQL-sql_zoo/JOIN.md

 ```

 ###  Question 7:
-**Task: List the player for every goal scored in a game where the stadium was 'National Stadium, Warsaw'**
+**Task: List the player for every goal scored in a game where the stadium was 'National Stadium, Warsaw'.**

 ```sql
 SELECT player